-- i) Liquidity Support: The transaction benefits from a cash reserve account in the initial size of 3.5% of the outstanding aggregate notes balance that is to be funded from the first months' cash collections.
+- Liquidity Support: The transaction benefits from a liquidity reserve account in the size of 3.5% of the outstanding aggregate bond balance that is to be funded up front from the first month of collections after the transaction close.
 The cash reserve will be adjusted on a monthly basis and maintained at all times at 3.5% of the outstanding notes' balance.
 The cash reserve is sized to provide liquidity support to the transaction roughly covering three months of senior fees and coupon payments at any given month.
-It is worth mentioning that the liquidity support can be used to cover any shortfall in senior fees and expenses, as well as coupon and principal payments under the notes, but can under no circumstances be used to cover subordinated servicing fees. - ii) Default Reserve Account: The overcollateralization will be used to fund a default reserve account by setting aside 0.6% p.a.
+It is worth mentioning that the liquidity support can be used to cover any shortfall in senior fees and expenses, as well as coupon and principal payments under the notes, but can under no circumstances be used to cover the subordinated administration fees. - Default Reserve Account: The overcollateralization will be used to fund a default reserve account by setting aside 0.6% p.a.
 (0.05% monthly) from the previous month's beginning principal portfolio balance on a monthly basis.
-The default reserve account can be used only upon maturity of Class B notes, or Class C notes to cover any shortfall in coupon or principal payment under the bonds.
+The default reserve account can be used throughout the life of Class A, and upon maturity of Class B notes, or Class C notes to cover any shortfall in coupon or principal payment under the bonds.